larriant/thepheonixproject/Concentric Circles of Self.md

 Arne Naess introduced the term **ecological self** to describe the wider sense of identity that arises when our self-interest includes the natural world.

 This perspective can also be used to look for ways of seeing smaller than the individual.
-That the individual is made up of many **sub-minds**, often out of conscious control.
+For example, that the individual is made up of many **sub-minds**, often out of conscious control.

 Experiencing a wider identity of self does not mean losing our individuality.
 Instead, it is through finding and playing our unique role within a community that we feel more strongly part of it.